theNewDynamic/minjinlee.com/_books/free-food-for-millionaires.md

     copy_markdown: "Critic’s pick: Free Food for Millionaires, by Min Jin Lee (Grand Central, $13.99).
 USA TODAY’s Carol Memmott says this “vastly ambitious” and “stirring” ..."
   - attribution: Bookreporter.com
     copy_markdown: "Min Jin Lee gets into the heads of a dry cleaner operator and a Julliard alumnus, an aging bookstore owner and a stockbroker on Wall Street. ..."
-  - attribution: Narrativemagazine.com
-    copy_markdown: "Free Food for Millionaires was Reviewed by Lacy Crawford in Narrative Magazine in the First and Second Looks section (requires registration). ..."
-  - attribution: Notebookmagazine.com
-    copy_markdown: "Min Jin Lee.
-Hutchinson.
-New Yorker Casey Han is fresh out of university and ...
-This is Min Jin Lee‚Äôs first novel and it is an engrossing read about love ..."
   - attribution: Historywire.com
     copy_markdown: "As the face of America becomes stunningly diverse, the need for competent cultural translators grows apace…Now, in her first novel, Korean-American writer Min Jin Lee helps us understand Koreans as they grapple to grab the first rung of the economic ladder."
   - attribution: Politics-Prose.com